tobixen/plann/TASK_MANAGEMENT.md

 My usage of categories may be slightly superceded by "concept", "link" and "refid", as defined in RFC9253.
 I should look into that and consider if it's useful for plann.

-Also, one may consider to use "resources" rather than "categories" for some of my usage.
-"Good weather" may be considered as a resource rather than a category, "keyboard" may be considered a resource, "supermarked" may be considered to be a resource, and when having a certain set of resources available, it makes sense to do as many tasks as possible with the given set of resources.
+After some thinking, I've considered that quite much of what I use "categories" for would possibly be more appropriate to put in the "resources"-field.
+"Good weather" may be considered as a resource rather than a category, "keyboard" may be considered a resource, "supermarked" may be considered to be a resource.
+When having a certain set of resources available it makes sense to do as many tasks as possible with the given set of resources.
+Resources may be missing, then the alternatives are to find the missing resources (or travel to them ... or try to make without them) or to postpone the task until the resources are available.
 Plann has no specific support for resources, but I should consider it.

 RFC9073 also defines vresource, which is a more structured way of specifying resources.